bramley/phplist-plugin-subscribers/README.md

 ### Dependencies ###

-This plugin is for phplist 3 and now requires php version 5.4 or later.
+This plugin is for phplist 3.2.5 or later and now requires php version 5.4 or later.
 Prior to version 2.6.0 of the plugin, it only required php version 5.3.

 It also requires the Common Plugin version 3 to be installed.
 You should install or upgrade to the latest version.
 See <https://github.com/bramley/phplist-plugin-common>